richard-fine/mono/contrib/MonoListWrapper/README.md

 Method                                                    | Time
 ----------------------------------------------------------|-------
-Allocating an array, copying the data in and returning it | 657ms Using a passed-in list with reserved capacity, creating the wrapper without caching the reflection information, loading the data and returning it | 157ms
+In a newly allocated array, data memcopied in | 957ms In a passed-in list with reserved capacity, bulk loading the data | 30ms In a newly allocated array, data computed cell-by-cell | 1843ms In a passed-in list, data computer cell-by-cell and stored via mono_listwrapper_begin_write | 775ms
-Using a passed-in list with reserved capacity, creating the wrapper with cached reflection information, loading the data and returning it | 23ms

 Also, sending 1000 class instances from native to managed land by various methods, repeated 100,000 times - these are slower because there's more GC involvement:

 Method                                                    | Time
 ----------------------------------------------------------|-------
-Allocating an array, copying the data in and returning it | 1378ms Using a passed-in list with reserved capacity, creating the wrapper with cached reflection information, loading the data and returning it | 83ms
+mono_array_clone of sample data set | 2014ms
+Bulk load into existing list | 67ms
+In a newly allocated array, mono_gc_wbarrier_generic_store each cell | 3819ms Existing list, via mono_listwrapper_begin_writing | 926ms

 These tests are all in the demo program.